mochoabuilds/autonomous-retail-checkout/README.md

 ## 1 WHY?

-* As the lines between banks, tech and retail blur we must ask how technology is changing the checkout experience and its overall flows of data.  _Our proof of concept explores how autonomous checkout could be "gifted" to others as an experience to make the idea of "the new" more palatable._

-*  As the next great experiment in payments technology comes, retailers in cities may need to prepare for a long-term shift in how money and checkout works.  _Our code runs on the idea that "people don't want to make payments, they want to do what a payment facilitates".
-Future shoppers will want choice.
-Sometimes they will want autonomous-checkout and sometimes they will want to checkout with a cashier._  Our proof of concept automates the dull and repetitive tasks of scanning goods by bridging two cameras, a processor, many lines of code and much data.
-This mix gives workers some more freedom from the register, so they can focus on those other things that create loyal regulars and that "third place" vibe in their space.
-Our real moonshot is to _normalize the idea of shoppers depositing funds directly with a retailer, then "gifting" autonomous checkout experiences at that retailer directly to friends, family and coworkers on a Venmo-like platform._
+* As the lines between banks, tech and retail blur we must ask how technology is changing the checkout experience.
+Retailers may need to prepare for a long-term shift in how money and checkout works.
+We must not forget that money has no weight, it just does real things in our world.  _Our code runs on the idea that "people don't want to make payments, they want to do what a payment facilitates"._ Our proof of concept automates the dull and repetitive tasks of scanning goods by a camera, a processor, many lines of code and much data into autonomous checkout.
+We believe shoppers will want choice.
+Sometimes they will want autonomous-checkout and sometimes they will want to checkout with a cashier._  This choice also gives workers some more freedom from the register, so they can focus on those things that make a retailer feel more like a "third place".

-* Imagine "gifting" your friend an autonomous-checkout experience.
-They walk into the retailer, they "check in" with their smartphone, they browse, they walk out.
-This "gifting" approach means transactions could also be settled instantly on in-house digital ledgers via Cash/etc, rather than the pipes of cards networks and banks.
+* Our moonshot is to normalize the idea of shoppers depositing funds directly with a retailer, then "gifting" autonomous checkout experiences at that retailer directly to friends, family and coworkers on a Venmo-like platform.
+Imagine "gifting" your friend an autonomous-checkout experience.
+They walk into a retailer, they "check in" with their smartphone, they browse and they walk out.
+This prepay approach means transactions could also be settled instantly on in-house digital ledgers, rather than the pipes of cards networks and banks.
 By pulling transactions out of the banking system we cut operating expenses for retailers, which amount to 1-3% per transaction.
-This approach also ensures retail payment infrastructure has a back-up system in the event power outages or cyber-attacks cause traditional payment channels to fail.

 ## 2 RESEARCH GOALS

 * As with any AI and machine learning learning, the syllabus determines the outcome.
-Our syllabus is focused on the political value of time at retail checkout that we may have not considered ourselves.
-* We build our AI system to think like an ethnographer, very sensitive to the members meaning filling each respective space.
-The subroutines are written to make sure the biases of the analog world are not repeated in the AI and machine learning world.
-Questions such as - who benefits and who is harmed by this application?
-And does it put power into the hands of the already powerful? - are asked repeatedly at every step in the software development process.
-This approach to development ensures diversity and sustainability is activel built in at every step of the system.
+Our AI's syllabus is focused on the political value of time at in-store checkout that we may have not considered ourselves.
+We build the system to think like an ethnographer, very sensitive to the members meaning filling each respective space.
+The subroutines are written to make sure the biases of the analog world regarding the political value of time are not repeated in the AI and machine learning world.
+Questions such as -- who benefits and who is harmed by this application?
+And does it put power into the hands of the already powerful? -- are asked repeatedly at every step in the software development process.
+This approach to development ensures diversity and sustainability is actively built in at every step of the system.
-* Additionally, this project was created to showcase my ability to write software, even with my missing per-requisite coursework, and design marketable products competently at the graduate level.
+* Additionally, this project was created to showcase my ability to write software that generates revenue at the graduate level.

 ## 3 HOW?